marlabrizel/marlabrizel.github.io/_posts/2015-06-25-module-1-reflections.markdown

 Sort of.

-This week marks the end of the my first module at Turing School.
+This week marks the end of my first module at Turing School.
 The program here is divided into four six-week modules, the first one focusing entirely on Ruby fundamentals.
 When I first started six weeks ago, I could write the classic hello-world program and not much else.

 Today, a classmate and I are turning in a [project](https://github.com/marlabrizel/sales_engine) where we hand-built a relational database.